Einzelgaanger/impossible-dialogue/ADMIN_SETUP.md

 **Option A: Using the Backend Dashboard**

-1. Click the "View Backend" button in Lovable
+1. Access the Supabase dashboard
 2. Navigate to Table Editor
 3. Open the `user_roles` table
 4. Click "Insert row"